aeonshad/react-modal-component-hw/README.md

 ## Custom Styles

 The Modal component allows you to add custom styles using the `clsx` package, which allows you to easily combine Tailwind classes or your own CSS classes.
-You don't need to use specific base classes, you can directly apply your own styles via the className properties of the different sub-components.
+You don't need to use the component's base classes, you can directly apply your own styles via the className properties of the different sub-components.

 ## Customization